 Trump doesn’t own the CDC.

-“I think the financial markets are very upset when they look at the Democrat candidates standing on that stage making fools out of themselves.”
+“I think the financial markets are very upset when they look at the Democrat candidates standing on that [primary debate] stage making fools out of themselves.”

-Last night, President Trump took to the podium for only his second formal White House news conference.
-He stated, among other things:
+Last night President Trump took to the podium for only his second formal White House news conference.
+He stated the following, among other things:

 — The coronavirus outbreak probably will not affect the U.S., which is “very, very ready” for it.